FujiNetWIFI/fujinet-lib/testing/unit/README.md

 # running unit tests

-Unit tests are a work in progress and use the soft65c02 project with extensions.
+Unit tests are a work in progress and use the soft65c02 project.

-The repo for installing the unit test framework is https://github.com/markjfisher/soft65c02/tree/soft65c02_unit
+The repo for installing the unit test framework is https://github.com/chanmix51/soft65c02 You will need rust, and to follow the installation instructions for soft65c02.
+When installed, you will have 2 executables on the path; soft65c02_unit, soft65c02_tester.

 ## running individual tests